 Each time, any Kashmiri actor visits the Valley for a shoot, a small contribution, a baby step is taken towards developing our film industry.
-Though it is a very slow process, but each effort, each step counts.
+Though it is a very slow process, each effort, each step counts.

-Besides the mainstream film industry which is dubbed as ‘Bollywood’, there are small film industries in most of the States of India.
+Besides the mainstream film industry which is dubbed ‘Bollywood’, there are small film industries in most of the States of India.
 I am sure when they would have started, they must have faced many hurdles as well, but today they exist and are doing well.
-If we talk of Kashmir’s film industry, in the past, a few independent films were made, which did not have any commercial aspect.
+If we talk of Kashmir’s film industry, in the past, a few independent films were made, which did not have any commercial aspects.
 Due to some reason or the other, there was no activity on this front, beyond these few films.
 However, now some people are coming forward to make films and that is a positive change.
 You have to be a passionate person to make a film, the rest will take care of itself.

 Could the reason for the slow or no growth of the Kashmiri film industry have to do more with business than with the talent?

-Ofcourse commercials are a very important aspect.
+Of course, commercials are a very important aspect.
 This might have been true in the past.
 But now, there are so many avenues & sources for getting the investment and for showcasing the films to the whole world.
-There are several prestigious International Festivals like Cannes, Sundance, Venice and Toronto for example where one can screen the films.
+There are several prestigious International Festivals like Cannes, Sundance, Venice, and Toronto for example where one can screen the films.
 Moreover, in this digital world, we have audiences everywhere; all we have to do is to make some good and interesting content.
 People will chase you to make films for them after you go through this drill once.
 I am mostly talking from my personal experience.

-Kashmir has had a history of giving some great talent to the Bollywood in the past.
+Kashmir has had a history of giving some great talent to Bollywood in the past.
 Who have been your favorites?

-There were many great actors from Kashmir, the two who are topping my list are Late Raj Kumar ji and the Late Jeevan ji.
+There were many great actors from Kashmir, the two who are topping my list are Late Raj Kumar Ji and the Late Jeevan Ji.
 Besides them, the Valley has been involved with Bollywood.
 It is really a good feeling.

-Moreover, Kashmir was the favorite destination for all the film-makers in the past and it is good to see them returning to the Valley over the past few years now.
+Moreover, Kashmir was the favorite destination for all the filmmakers in the past and it is good to see them returning to the Valley over the past few years now.
 I am sure we will have more names from Kashmir in the near future.

 You come from a business family background, what led you away from the profession your family is in?

-I was always inclined towards doing something different.
-Of course being from a business family, one would expect you to follow family’s footsteps, but I chose my own path which was much harder than I anticipated.
+I was always inclined toward doing something different.
+Of course, being from a business family, one would expect you to follow family’s footsteps, but I chose my own path which was much harder than I anticipated.
 Uncertain and unacceptable to some extent, but at the end of the day when you succeed, you have that satisfaction.
 It feels good when the same people who discouraged you at the beginning of your career start praising you and link themselves with you in one way or the other.

 I must say it is not easy to choose an unconventional career.
 But thankfully, things have changed now and people are now fine to a large extent.